ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

 **Data Sources:**

-This analysis uses Cyclistic’s historical trip data, covering the past 12 months of bike rides.
-The data was provided by Motivate International Inc. and is publicly available and licensed for use in this case study.
-While Cyclistic is fictional, the data is structured to allow analysis of bike usage without any real-world privacy concerns.
-The data has been anonymized and does not include any personally identifiable information (PII).
+For this analysis, we utilize Cyclistic’s historical trip data spanning a 12-month period, provided by Motivate International Inc. under a public license.
+Although Cyclistic is a fictional company, the dataset closely mirrors real-world bike-share data, providing a reliable foundation for analysis.
+Crucially, the dataset is anonymized, ensuring compliance with privacy standards by excluding any personally identifiable information (PII), such as names or payment details.

 **Data Collection:**

-The trip data is sourced from Cyclistic’s bike-sharing system, which tracks all rides taken activity within the service area.
-The dataset includes details such as ride start and end times, bike type, user type (casual rider or annual member), and the station locations.
-This data is stored in a series of (.csv) files, each representing one month of ride activity from October 2023 to September 2024.
+The dataset consists of 12 separate .csv files, each representing one month of ride data from October 2023 to September 2024.
+Each file includes details about the bike trips such as:
+- Ride start and end times
+- Bike types used (traditional or assistive)
+- Starting and ending stations (with names, IDs, and geolocation data)
+- The rider type (casual or member)

+This monthly structure allows us to conduct time-based analyses, such as tracking seasonal trends or observing how bike usage varies by month, which will be critical in understanding user behavior over time.

 **Data Description:**

-The dataset is split into twelve (.csv) files, one for each month from October 2023 to September 2024.
-Each file includes several key variables related to individual rides:
+The table below outlines the main variables included in the dataset:

 | No. | Name | Description |
 |-----|------|-------------|